nihilok/react-dropdown/README.md

 ### Dark Mode

-The example component `TestComponent` respects the user's dark mode operating system preferences and renders the component in the appropriate theme.
+The example component `Dropdown` respects the user's dark mode operating system preferences and renders the component in the appropriate theme.

 This is achieved by using the media query: `@media (prefers-color-scheme: dark)` in combination with CSS variables.
 The colours that change depending on dark mode preference can be found in [`src/index.css`](src/index.css).
-Example usage of these variables can be found within [`src/TestComponent/TestComponent.css`](src/TestComponent/TestComponent.css).
+Example usage of these variables can be found within [`src/Dropdown/Dropdown.css`](src/Dropdown/Dropdown.module.css).

 Read https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme for more details.